“I could be very harsh, and you could find stories that are disgusting[about China], but in a way I’m harsher on Canada.”

 The PM’s brother Alexandre Trudeau wrote in the Toronto Star that Castro was “something of a superman whose intellect is one of the most broad and complete that can be found.”

-And yet Alexandre Trudeau is “harsher on Canada than China.”
-To call this an under-recognized element of Canadian politics is akin to branding our current PM a “leading Canadian nationalist.”
-Alex Trudeau is, after all, the brother of a two-term prime minister, as well as the son of a three-term PM.
+And yet the middle Trudeau brother is “harsher on Canada than China.”
+To call this unrecognized by Canadian media is akin to branding our current PM a “leading Canadian nationalist.”
+Alex Trudeau is, after all, the brother of a two-term prime minister, as well as a son of a three-term PM– so they say.

-This Mr. Trudeau followed up with a film financed in part by the government of Iran.
-Entitled “The Great New Game,” the documentary rationalizes Iran’s build-up of nuclear arms.
+In addition to a plethora of support for communist and theocratic governments.
+In 2012, middle son Alexandre directed a film financed in part by the government of Iran.
+Entitled “The Great New Game,” the documentary rationalizes Iran’s build-up of nuclear arms: